-We are getting close to completing this project, but I have a question.
+We are getting close to completing this project.

 All hooked up and runs perfectly.
 I'm making some changes to the body so I won't have pix of the whole deal for a while, but the electric motor is excellent.
 Good speed and enough torque.

 Thank you for your guidance on this project.
 There is no way I could have achieved this without your help.